 One thing we did notice is that with non-Dolby Atmos material the soundstage shrinks, becoming rather more constrained.

 The opening deer hunt from Dawn of the Planet of the Apes (Blu-ray), a DTS-HD MA mix, lacks the spatial definition so evident with Dolby Atmos content.

 We’re back in happier territory with the tense thriller Uncut Gems (Netflix).
 Here Atmos is delivered over HDMI from the TV app – using ARC – to the bar, and the soundstage plumps out once again.
 Daniel Lopatin’s score is throbbing and intense.
 If you’re intending to use this Canton with Dolby Atmos streaming TV services, it does a fine job.

 Perhaps predictably, bass response is limited.
 While the Soundbar 10 makes a fist at 50Hz, the result is more DSP “parp” than meaningful punch.
 It saves most of its energy for 100Hz.

 Power output is quoted at 300 watts.
 We think it goes loud enough for most medium and smaller rooms, although we wouldn’t want to crank to the max, since it starts to get a little trumpety.

 As a two-channel music speaker, the Soundbar 10 is entirely serviceable, if a little undynamic.
 The detail is present, but perhaps not a joyous sense of musicality.
 This is very much a home cinema sound system, and it showcases Dolby Atmos brilliantly well.

-Should you buy the Canton Smart Soundbar 10 Dolby Atmos?
+You should buy the Canton Smart Soundbar 10 if…